-- ▷ Test the smoke alarm once weekly, as well as after changing the battery and after cleaning. - When the smoke alarm's battery is almost flat, a warning tone sounds with an interval of 30 to 40 seconds.
-Replace the battery as quickly as possible (see section 12.5). - ▷ Further information can be obtained in the device manufacturer's instruction manual.
+- > Test the smoke alarm once weekly, as well as after changing the battery and after cleaning. - an interval of 30 to 40 seconds.
+Replace the battery as quickly as possible (see section 12.5). - > Further information can be obtained in the device manufacturer's instruction manual.